10 Unhelpful Responses Christians Give to Victims of Emotional and Narcissistic Abuse

 “I just want to let you know; I’m not taking sides.

 When it comes to abuse, refusing to take a side is siding with the abuse.
-It communicates to the victim that either you don’t believe them or that the abuse isn’t a significant problem.
-As Christians, we often feel quite saintly when we stay neutral.
+It communicates to the victim that you don’t believe them or that the abuse isn’t a significant problem.
+As Christians, we often feel pretty saintly when we stay neutral.
 Declaring we are “not being judgmental” or “extending grace” allows us to feel better and avoid addressing the abuse.
 Psalm 94:16 says, “Who will rise up for me against the wicked?
 Who will stand for me against those who practice iniquity?”

 While being a victim neither excuses sinful reactions to abuse nor indicates that the victim doesn’t have changes they need to make, it certainly doesn’t mean the victim is an abuser.